 There are some stories so important they transcend the test of time and generational pathology to deliver a message that all those who read are stronger having done so.
 I am referring to stories such as "The Color Purple" by Alice Walker and "Waiting to Exhale" by Terry McMillan.
-Joining those ranks of American literature is "Shattered Mirrors; Broken in Plain Sight".
-Like the predecessors mentioned above the story challenges social paradigms in an effort to inspire the reader to challenge their circumstances and examine their self worth; however, unlike the fictional works of art that have help paint the literary tapestry of so many, Karl Allen Griggs continues the mural with this true story of his own life.
+Joining those ranks of American literature is "Shattered Mirrors: Broken in Plain Sight".
+Like the predecessors mentioned above the story challenges social paradigms in an effort to inspire the reader to challenge their circumstances and examine their self worth; however, unlike the fictional works of art that have helped paint the literary tapestry of so many, Karl Allen Griggs continues the mural with this true story of his own life.

-The unapologetic roller coaster of experiences are seasoned with profound life lessons taught to Griggs by his grandmothers, who not knowing the abuse he faced, gave him the strength to pick up the pieces of his life, forgive his abusers, and take responsibility for his future.
+The unapologetic roller coaster of experiences are season with profound life lessons taught to Griggs by his grandmothers, who not knowing the abuse he faced, gave him the strength to pick up the pieces of his life, forgive his abusers, and take responsibility for his future.
 Now almost 20 years since the start of his journey, Griggs tells his story of victory reliving each moment of abuse and taking the bandages off of unhealed wounds, offering the reader the life lessons that changed his life and allowed him to move from the childhood and life of despair to a life of limitless possibilities.